Discover more from PrimeTrading

 Breadth: Market breadth gauges the depth and breadth of market participation.
 Components like Net New Highs/Lows, Advances and Declines, Up/Down Volume, and Cumulative Indicators play a pivotal role in assessing the overall health and strength of the financial market.

-Furthermore, PTMM tracks assets meeting specific criteria, including average volume, float, liquidity, price, and market capitalization, ensuring that the assets being tracked align with the model's objectives.
+Furthermore, PTMM tracks assets meeting specific criteria, including average volume, float, liquidity, price, and market capitalization, ensuring that the tracked assets align with the model's objectives.

 This article provides a comprehensive overview of the PTMM model, its key components, and how it's used to make trading decisions.
 It offers traders a valuable tool to enhance their trading strategies and improve market timing.

-The PTMM daily dashboard serves as the central hub of information and critical indicators for the model, offering traders a comprehensive overview of the market's health and direction.
-It condenses essential data and indicators into an easily digestible format, ensuring that traders have all the necessary information at their fingertips.
+The PTMM Online daily dashboard serves as the central hub of information and critical indicators for the model, offering traders a comprehensive overview of the market's health and direction.
+It condenses essential data and indicators into an easily digestible format, ensuring traders have all the necessary information.

 Here's what the PTMM dashboard includes: